 How do I become a Medical Scientist?

-If you have qualified outside of Ireland, you will find further information here.
+If you have qualified outside of Ireland, you will find further information here

-Your role within the HSE
+Your role with the HSE

 Career progression